JohnnyLawDGB/Digi-Mobile/docs/MOBILE-INSTALL.md

   - The APK ships only an **arm64-v8a** native library and daemon.
 64-bit Android devices (most modern flagships) are supported; 32-bit-only devices will crash on launch with a missing-library error.
 If the app closes immediately on tap, verify your device reports arm64/aarch64 under its CPU/ABI info before retrying.
 - **Why is there no console/terminal in the app?**
   - Digi-Mobile intentionally ships a simple single-screen activity that boots the bundled DigiByte daemon as a foreground service.
 It shows status text and a toast after you tap **Set up and start node** but does not expose an interactive CLI.
 To run RPC/CLI commands you must use external tools (e.g., `adb logcat`, `adb shell`, or a separate client) against the running service.
+- **Does this build include a wallet?**
+  - No. This pre-release is relay-node-only with a deliberate max peer count of 8.
+RPC commands remain available for advanced users.

 ## Technical details